Colonials Open Spring Slate on Friday

 GW vs. St. John's (4.06.2013) photo by Nick Wass

-The two-time A-10 Men's Tennis Coach of the Year guided his 2011-12 squad to its second straight conference crown and second-ever appearance in the NCAA Championship.
+The three-time A-10 Men's Tennis Coach of the Year guided his 2011-12 squad to its second straight conference crown and second-ever appearance in the NCAA Championship.
 Under Coach Munoz's guidance, 2012 MVP Ugur Atalay collected several postseason accolades, as he was named the recipient of the A-10 Sportsmanship Award, in addition to earning a spot on the Academic All-Conference Team.
 Atalay was also the recipient of GW's J. Dallas Shirley Outstanding Senior Male Student-Athlete award, given annually to a graduating male who excels in athletics, academics and community service.

 During his fifth season at the helm in 2011, Coach Munoz guided the team to its first Atlantic 10 Championship since 1979, while also helping the Colonials to their first-ever appearance at the NCAA Men's Tennis Championship.

-Coach Munoz currently owns a record of 95-64 as head coach of the Colonials, just five wins shy of 100 career victories.
 Prior to GW, the New Jersey native was the volunteer assistant coach for Johns Hopkins University while pursuing his master's in finance and marketing in 1993, and became the assistant men's tennis coach at JHU during the 1993-94 season.
 He also was the head girl's tennis coach at Washington's Georgetown Visitation Prep School from 2000-01 and worked with GW's men's tennis program in 1999 and in served as an assistant coach from 2004-05.

 A 1992 graduate of Binghamton University, Coach Munoz was the East Regional Senior Player of the Year and an NCAA singles qualifier from 1990-92.
 He was also the Rolex East Doubles champion in 1991.